getartistry/artistry/wp-content/plugins/woocommerce-jetpack/readme.txt

 **Button & Price Labels**

-* *Add to Cart Labels* - Change text for Add to Cart button by WooCommerce product type, by product category or for individual products.
+* *Add to Cart Button Labels* - Change text for Add to Cart button by WooCommerce product type, by product category or for individual products.
 * *Call for Price* - Create any custom price label for all WooCommerce products with empty price.
 * *Custom Price Labels* - Create any custom price label for any WooCommerce product.
 * *Free Price Labels* - WooCommerce free price labels.